danielhdev/first-dev-steps/README.md

 Tech With Tim, <br>
 Traversy Media <br>

-for beginner lessons in JS and Python.
+with beginner lessons in JS and Python.